go-rel/rel/docs/association.md

 	// has one address.
 	// doesn't contains primary key of other struct.
-	// rel can guess the reference and foreign field if it's not specified.
+	// REL can guess the reference and foreign field if it's not specified.
 	Address Address
 }